Fraser-Greenlee/open-app/README.md

-# open-idle
+# Quick launch IDLE and Terminal

-A brackets extension to allow you to open current python file in IDLE.
+A brackets extension to add buttons to open IDLE and Terminal on the sidebar.

+Mac OS only.